View all Close all

 Many funders require a data management plan (DMP) as part of the grant application process.
 A good DMP demonstrates how you will create and share FAIR data.
 It also demonstrates how your project will comply with your funder’s data policy.

 St George’s-specific templates for writing your DMP are available on DMPOnline.
-There is guidance available on how to use DMPOnline but if you get into difficulty contact the Research Data Management Service and we will be happy to help you.
+There is guidance and a series of user tutorials available on how to use DMPOnline, but if you get into difficulty contact the Research Data Management Service and we will be happy to help you.

 Alternatively, you can use the Data Curation Centre’s checklist for a data management plan to help you to write a DMP.